 I supported a woman with a physiological breech birth, along with a consultant obstetrician colleague and one other midwife.
 An arm complication occurred with the birth, and I was able to resolve using the manoeuvres I had learnt and taught on the course.
 The baby was born in good condition, and I felt relieved and elated!
 I immediately contacted Shawn to tell her about the birth but it had also sparked an interest in the consultant obstetrician who had attended.
 We debriefed from the birth and I spoke about the Breech Birth Network and the training it offers.
 I took the opportunity to ask if my obstetric colleague would like to be the lead consultant in my quest to set up a breech birth service, to which they agreed.
 It had taken me nine months – the length of a full term pregnancy – from when I first attended the training until this physiological breech birth.
 It was the birth of an exciting change in knowledge and culture.

 Attending training days has not only helped to embed my own learning but it has given me the skills and confidence to set up a service within the trust I work, support women who choose to have a vaginal breech birth and support colleagues to facilitate breech births themselves.
 I have found repeating the information and skills has been the key to my learning and enabling change within practice.
 It has given me the confidence to attend births and increased the number of breech births within the trust by instilling confidence in others.
 If you would like to build your confidence in vaginal breech birth, develop a service within your trust and teach others I highly recommend coming along and helping at future training days.
+You can view a list of upcoming opportunities to help deliver training here.
 Please let us know by getting in contact via email or the contact form.

 Research indicates that providing teaching is an important part of the development of breech expertise.
 Read more: Expertise in physiological breech birth: A mixed-methods study